Deivmercer/SteamWorkshopDownloader/README.md

 # Steam Workshop Downloader

-A node web service to download files from the Steam Workshop.
+A node web service to download files from the Steam Workshop, now with an ugly front-end.
 It's being used to download maps for a private Trackmania server.
 It's not intended for public use, although it may be used as a reference.